 The Prospector King Room reflects the history of mining gold and copper in the Prescott area.

 The Capitol King Suite offers a sitting parlor and full size sleeper sofa.
 Did you know that Prescott was the first capitol of Arizona?
-The Capital Suite celebrates this one of a kind story.
+The Capitol Suite celebrates this one of a kind story.

 The Holiday King Room pays homage to the Mid-century modern era of the family owned Holiday Shop, located on Prescott’s Historic Whiskey Row.